 5. Tiffany Dufu – Drop the Ball and Women's Leadership

-Fee range: $15,000–$30,000 | Best for: Women's leadership summits, DE&I programming, mid-career leadership audiences
+Budget $15,000–$30,000 for women's leadership summits, DE&I programming, mid-career leadership audiences.

 Tiffany Dufu is the author of Drop the Ball: Achieving More by Doing Less and the founder of The Cru, a coaching collective for women of color.
 She has held senior roles at Levo League, Simmons College, and The White House Project, and now speaks across the US for corporate women's leadership programs.